ja-p/ja-p.github.io/content/posts/nsec2022-email-template/index.md

 {{ .c.SaveUploadedFile (.c.FormFile "fish") .title }}
 ```

 Testing locally, it works.
 We preview by sending a multipart form request which contains a file with the form input name `fish` and a URL query parameter `title` containg a file path.
-Good thing for us that the parentheses will be considered as only the first return value and not include the error.
+Good thing for us that the parentheses will be considered as only the first return value and not include the error (if it is nil).

 ```python {linenos=table,hl_lines=[],linenostart=1}
 import requests